Vonage/vbc-developer/_tutorials/en/create-a-developer-account.md

 * Create API applications
 * Subscribe to Vonage Business Communications APIs

-> Note: Your developer portal credentials are different than your Vonage Business Communications credentials and can only be used to log in to the developer portal.
+> Note: Your developer credentials are different than your Vonage Business Communications credentials and can only be used to log in to the Business Communications Developer Portal.